-[1] All figures and ratios are adjusted using Moody's standard adjustments.
-[2] IFRS [3] May include rounding differences because of the scale of reported amounts.
-[4] Compound annual growth rate (%) based on the periods for the latest accounting regime.
-[5] Simple average of periods for the latest accounting regime.
-Sources: Moody's Investors Service and company filings
+[1]All figures and ratios are adjusted using Moody's standard adjustments.
+[2]IFRS [3]May include rounding differences due to scale of reported amounts.
+[4]Compound Annual Growth Rate (%) based on time period presented for the latest accounting regime.
+[5]Simple average of periods presented for the latest accounting regime.
+Source: Moody's Investors Service; Company Filings